BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 #### Cons
 - Purchase of specialized hardware required
 - Requires further effort and knowledge to setup correctly
-- Still requires a good sovereign backup for redundancy
+- Still requires a good manual backup for redundancy

 ## How it works
 The external device can generate and store a keypair offline, the private key has thus never been known outside the device.
 A softare wallet can connect to the signing device and act as an interface, or handle transactiosn airgapped from the device.